section-engineering-education/engineering-education/articles/restful-web-api-using-nodejs-postgressql-and-express/index.md

 ### Prerequisites
 This guide assumes you have prior knowledge of the following key areas.

-- Basic knowledge of Node.js, a JavaScript framework.
+- Basic knowledge of Node.js.
 - Be able to write SQL queries.
-We will use SQL queries to communicate with our database.
-Some prior knowledge on how to write these queries will be of great importance.
+We will use SQL to communicate with our database.
+Therefore, some prior knowledge on how to write these queries will be of great importance.
 This beginner [guide](/engineering-education/mysql-with-node-js/) will help you learn how to write and execute SQL queries within your node.js applications.
 - Basic knowledge of how to use Express.
-You need to be familiar with Express, a node.js package.
+You need to be familiar with Express, a Node.js framework.
 Be able to create routes and manage a simple server with Express.
 Here is a [guide](/engineering-education/express/) to help you get started using Express.
 - Be familiar with PostgreSQL.
-Postgress is a relational database that uses SQL queries to interact with data stored in database tables.
-We will use the PostgreSQL database to store our todo data.
+PostgreSQL is a relational database that uses SQL queries to interact with data stored in database tables.

-### The application packages
+### Application packages

-The following packages will help us put the todo app in place.
+The following packages will help us build the todo app.

 - Express - [Express](https://www.npmjs.com/package/express) will help us make the API endpoints that will communicate with the database server.
 This allows us to access the resources (data) we want.
-This data will be accessed based on the HTTP standard methods, i.e., GET, POST, UPDATE and DELETE.
+The data will be accessed based on the HTTP standard methods, i.e., GET, POST, UPDATE and DELETE.
-- CORS - [CORS](https://www.npmjs.com/package/cors) stands for Cross Origin Resource Sharing.
-Allows us to bypass security applied to a RESTful API.
-We said earlier that an API is a set procedure for two programs to communicate.
-This means the two (client and server) have a different origin, i.e., they access resources from a different server.
-In this case, trying to request a resource on the server will fail.
-You are getting something from that server, and it's not the server you (the client) are coming from.
-This is a great concern for a RESTful API.
-Because they are meant to be consumed by other clients and servers.
-CORS comes into play to disable this mechanism and access these resources.
-Check this [guide](https://developer.mozilla.org/en-US/docs/Web/HTTP/COR) to learn more about CORS.
+- CORS - [CORS](https://www.npmjs.com/package/cors) stands for `Cross Origin Resource Sharing`.
+It allows us to bypass security applied to a RESTful API.
 - EJS - [EJS](https://www.npmjs.com/package/ejs) stands for **E**mbedded **J**ava**S**cript.
 It is a template engine language that lets you generate HTML mark-up with plain JavaScript.
 Instead of serving static content, we can serve more dynamic content using EJS.
 EJS template is rendered on the server-side to produce an HTML document that the client can then receive.
 We will use the EJS template to create a client-side page for our RESTful API.

 ![EJS Template Views](/engineering-education/restful-web-api-using-nodejs-postgressql-and-express/ejs-views.jpg)

 - [PG](https://www.npmjs.com/package/pg) - PG makes it possible for Node.js to connect and communicate with PostgreSQL databases.
 - [Nodemon](https://www.npmjs.com/package/nodemon) - this a `dev` package (not needed for the app to function).
 Nodemon ensures that the server is running whenever you make changes.
-When you save changes, you don't have to re-run the server.
+When you save changes, you don't have to restart the server.
 Nodemon will handle this for you.
-It saves you a couple of keystrokes in your Node.js server development pipeline.

 ### The application structure
 This is how we will lay down our todo app.